weareleaf/leaf-site/README.md

 npm run deploy   // Deploy the site to Github pages
 ```

+### Troubleshooting
+If for whatever reason things won't work on your machine, it's most likely an issue with your node version or missing dependencies.
+Check your node version matches the version specified in `.nvmrc` using `node -v` and then reinstall your packages with `rm -rf node_modules && npm cache clear && npm i`.

 ### Automated building
 Source code written in the `./code/` directory is converted and moved over to `./dist/` as part this template's build process.
 The following conversions are automated: